shahern004/CRUSTy/Documentation/USAGE.md

 **Error: "Embedded backend not implemented"**

-- This error occurs when trying to use the embedded backend before it's properly configured
+- This error occurs when trying to use the embedded backend which is still under development
-- Make sure you've clicked "Apply Configuration" after entering the device details
+- The embedded system integration is not yet fully implemented
-- Check that your device is properly connected and powered on
+- Use the standard software encryption instead

 **Error: "Failed to connect to embedded device"**